top of page

 On top of emotional stress, we also can experience depression.
 Depression may result from the trauma or pain of a difficult breakup.
 We’ve all been there before and it’s not great, it sucks.
 Moreover, changes in family finances and living arrangements often cause even more stress and depression.

-Generally speaking, these types of emotional responses can cause the body to go into "fight or flight mode," which diverts blood away from the penis and essentially can cause erectile dysfunction.
+Generally speaking, these types of emotional responses can cause the body to go into "fight or flight mode," which diverts blood away from the penis and essentially can cause you not to get hard at all.

 Performance Anxiety